 - desk camp attachments, along with a 2 axis swivel mount.

 It can easily support microphones weighing between 700 g to 1.1 kg (when used along with a shock mount).
+This weight range will comfortably carry most of the microphones.

 3. Pyle Heavy Duty PMKS56